Raphire/Win11Debloat/README.md

 5. Once the script has executed, restart your pc to ensure all changes are properly applied.

 ### Advanced method:
-This method gives you the option to run the script with certain arguments to tailor the behaviour of the script to your needs without any user input during runtime, making it quicker and easier to deploy it on a large number of systems.
+This method gives you the option to run the script with certain arguments to tailor the behaviour of the script to your needs without requiring any user input during runtime, making it quicker and easier to deploy on a large number of systems.
 1. [Download the latest version of the script](https://github.com/Raphire/Win10Debloat/archive/master.zip), and extract the .ZIP file to your desired location.
 2. Open powershell as an administrator.
 3. Enable powershell execution by entering the following command: <code>Set-ExecutionPolicy Unrestricted -Force</code>